-Report of the Board of Statutory Auditors to the Shareholders' Meeting of Cairo Communication S.p.A., pursuant to art.
+Report of the Board of Statutory Auditors

+to the Shareholders' Meeting of Cairo Communication S.p.A., pursuant to art.
 153 of Legislative Decree 58/1998 and to art.
 2429 of the Italian Civil Code pursuant to art.
-2429 of the Italian Civil Code and to art.
-153, paragraph 1, of Legislative Decree n.
-58 of 24 February 1998, we hereby inform you that during the year ended 31 December 2014, we performed the oversight duties prescribed by law (art.
-148 et seq of the above-mentioned Legislative Decree), taking also into account the standards of conduct recommended by the Italian Association of Public Accountants and Accounting Professionals, and the relevant instructions provided by CONSOB communications concerning corporate control and the activities of the Board of Statutory Auditors.
+153, par.
+1, of Legislative Decree n.
+58 of 24 February 1998, and to art.
+2429 of the Italian Civil Code, we hereby inform you that during the year ended 31 December 2015, we performed the oversight duties prescribed by law (art.
+148 et seq of the above-mentioned Legislative Decree), taking into account the standards of conduct recommended by the Italian Association of Public Accountants and Accounting Professionals, and the relevant instructions provided by CONSOB communications concerning corporate control and the activities of the Board of Statutory Auditors.